 Look for new pro bono opportunities starting August 1.
 In the meantime, if you have any questions about pro bono, please reach out to us!

 Want to stay in the loop?
 Drop your email address in the form below.

-Our advice and brief service program is a partnership of the North Carolina Bar Foundation and Legal Aid of North Carolina.
-It gives private attorneys an easy and rewarding way to provide basic legal advice and service to Legal Aid clients.
-These volunteers serve thousands of clients every year who have nowhere else to turn.
+Lawyer on the Line, our advice and brief service program, is a partnership of the North Carolina Bar Foundation and Legal Aid of North Carolina.
+It gives private attorneys an easy and rewarding way to provide basic legal advice and brief service to Legal Aid clients.
+Lawyer on the Line volunteers serve thousands of clients every year who have nowhere else to turn.

 Volunteers provide one-hour telephone interviews with Legal Aid clients in need.
-Calls are made from the comfort of the volunteer's office.
+Calls can be made from the volunteer's home or office.

-Clients are pre-screened for eligibility and need brief advice in one of the following areas of law: consumer, landlord-tenant, child custody, employment, criminal record expunction, foreclosure, government benefits, government housing, and unemployment.
+Clients are pre-screened for eligibility and need advice or brief service in one of the following areas of law: consumer, landlord-tenant, child custody, employment, criminal record expunction, foreclosure, government benefits, government housing, and unemployment.

 Training opportunities, malpractice insurance and mentoring support services are available.

 Our extended service program is a statewide pro bono program for volunteers who want to provide extended representation and litigation services to Legal Aid clients.
 Volunteers receive training for CLE credit, mentoring support throughout the duration of a case, and malpractice insurance.
 You can choose how often to take cases.